Oxenholme

-Oxenholme is a village in England just south of the town of Kendal, with which it has begun to merge.
+Oxenholme (/ˈɒksənhoʊm/ OX-ən-hohm or /ˈɒksnoʊm/ OX-nohm) is a hamlet in the Westmorland and Furness area of Cumbria, England.
+It is part of the civil parish of Kendal, and lies just to the south east of the town.
 It is best known for Oxenholme Lake District railway station on the West Coast Main Line.
-Because Oxenholme does not have its own church it is technically a hamlet.

 History

 Oxenholme station opened in 1847 as Kendal Junction and was renamed Oxenholme in 1860.
-The village grew around the station and is named after Oxenholme Farm.
+The village grew around the station.
 The station name had the suffix "Lake District" added in 1988.

-The Grayrigg rail crash happened on 23 February 2007 between Oxenholme and Tebay on the West Coast Main Line.

 Name

-Oxenholme is named after a farm which name suggests was a cow farm.
-It is pronounced Oxen-Home, however locally it is pronounced Ox-nome The village has always been called and spelt Oxenholme.
+The village has always been called Oxenholme, after a local farm whose name suggests a cow farm.
+The name is usually pronounced oxen-home, though pronounced ox-nome locally.

 Governance

 The village is part of the Kendal civil parish.

-The village is in the Kendal South and Natland ward on South Lakeland District Council and is currently represented by the Liberal Democrat Jonathan Brook, Chris Hogg and Doug Rathbone.
-The village is in Cumbria but before 1974 was in Westmorland.
-On Cumbria County Council it is part of the Kendal South ward for which the councillor is Liberal Democrat Brenda Gray.
+The village is in the Kendal South ward on Westmorland and Furness unitary authority and Kendal Town Council.

+As of 2023 Oxenholme has been represented by Jonathan Brook and Doug Rathbone, both members of the Liberal Democrat Party.

+As of 2022 Oxenholme has been represented by Liberal Democrat Guy Tirvengadum on Kendal Town Council.

 It is part of the Westmorland and Lonsdale constituency and the MP as of 2024 is Liberal Democrat Tim Farron.

 Crime

-Oxenholme has a low crime rate; during 2009 there was only one reported crime, involving a light cable being removed from a trailer.
+Oxenholme has a low crime rate; only one crime, a minor theft, was reported in 2009.

 Health

 The village is part of the Cumbrian National Health Service area.
-Westmorland General Hospital, which is the local hospital, is located just outside the village.
+Westmorland General Hospital, the local hospital, is located just outside the village.

 Transport

-Oxenholme station, located in the village, is a junction between the West Coast Main Line and the Windermere Branch Line.
+Oxenholme Lake District station, located in the village, is a junction between the West Coast Main Line and the Windermere Branch Line.
 The A65 runs through the village and is close to the M6 motorway.
 The village has nine bus stops and is served by routes 41, 41A and 561.

 The nearest airports are Leeds Bradford (62 miles) and Teesside International (70 miles) and Manchester (78 miles).